MicrosoftDocs/Advertising/advertising/bingads-13/campaign-management-service/sharedentityassociation.md

 description: Defines an object that associates a campaign to negative keyword list, or an ad account to a website exclusion list.
 ---
 # SharedEntityAssociation Data Object - Campaign Management
 Defines an object that associates a campaign to negative keyword list, or an ad account to a website exclusion list.

+*BrandList* is a supported *SharedEntityType* and can be associated with a campaign (*EntityType* = "Campaign").
+Use *IsExclusion* to specify whether the brand list is applied as an exclusion list (*true*) or an inclusion list (*false*).

+For AI Max brand inclusion, brand list inclusion associations can be added or removed only when search term matching (STM) is enabled.
+If STM is disabled, the operation is rejected and an error is returned.

 ## Syntax